TechCowboy/gitwebsync/README.md

 This python script is not an example of good code, but it does the job

+Near the top of the file is the variable 'account' -- set it to your github account

 This is what it does

 1) Starts a selenium session and minimizes browser